Top 40+ SAP CPI Interview Questions and Answers

 • Versioning strategies enable backward compatibility by supporting various versions of integration artifacts, allowing for easy migration and coexistence of different versions across the landscape.

-57. Can you clarify the notion of “dynamic routing” in SAP CPI?
+57. Can the concept of “dynamic routing” in SAP CPI be clarified?

 Ans: